COMRADE-APP/Comrade-Backend/README.md

 auth/register/  "register a user" auth/login/      "login a user" users/           "view the list of all users in the system." users/<int:pk>/  "CRUD for the user.
-POST and PUT perform UPDATE operations" users/students/  "view a list of all the students in the system." users/students/<int:pk>/ "CRUD for the student.
-POST and PUT perform the same operation."
+POST and PUT perform UPDATE operation." users/students/  "view a list of all students in the system." users/students/<int:pk>/ "CRUD for the student.
+POST and PUT perform the same operation." rooms/           "view a list of all rooms and create new rooms." rooms/<int:pk>/  "CRUD for the room.
+PUT perform UPDATE operation."
 ```

----

-## **6️⃣ Security & Data Handling**

-✅ **Passwords are hashed using Django’s built-in hashing system.** ✅ Sensitive fields `password` are hidden from responses.

-✅ When updating a student’s details, the user cannot be updated.

 ---